Akshatha0793/rethink-plaintext-editing/readme.md

 Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering

+Made use of eact-simple-code-editor package to edit JS data Made use of rich-markdown-editor package for editiing files of MD type A text area is used to edit plain text

+Enhancements to be done:
+  1. Add a save content and save the file and update the changes
+  2. Include preview before saving
+  3. Include draft.js or any other package to add better features to plain text editor
+  4. Include color highlights on JS editor.